HohnSolo/Spotify-Analysis/README.md

 # Spotify-Analysis
-Analysis of Spotify csv on what affects a song's popularity
+Analysis of Spotify csv on what affects a song's popularity.
+Analysis done using R and Microsoft Azure Machine Learning Studio.